dzackgarza/Qual-Review-and-Solutions/Topology/UGA Solutions/Mike_Problem_Solutions.md

 # Sandbox of Spaces

+- Finite discrete sets with the discrete topology
 - Subspaces of $\RR$: $(a, b), (a, b], (a, \infty)$, etc.
   - $\ts{0} \union \ts{1 \over n\suchthat n\in \ZZ^{\geq 1}}$
 - $\QQ$
-- Finite discrete spaces
 - The topologist's sine curve

 Alternative topologies to consider:

 - Cofinite
-  - For $\RR$: all proper closed subsets are finite, every subset is compact.
+- Discrete and Indiscrete
+-

 # General Topology